 Key-value pair (KVP) extraction is the step in a document pipeline that turns the raw text an OCR system reads off an invoice into labeled fields — pairing keys like Invoice Number, Invoice Date, Vendor, Subtotal, Tax, and Total with their corresponding values on the page.
 It sits between optical character recognition (OCR), which gives you characters with no sense of what any of them mean, and the structured output a spreadsheet, ERP, or validation rule can consume directly.

-Run key-value pair extraction from invoices against a routine supplier invoice and the output reads like this:
+Run KVP extraction on a routine supplier invoice and the output reads like this:

 - Invoice Number: INV-2024-0487